 - Protect, and where appropriate, restore and enhance natural habitats, populations, and ecological processes (16 U.S.C.
 1431 (b)(3)), and to - Support, promote, and coordinate scientific research on, and long-term monitoring of, the resources of these marine areas (16 U.S.C.
 1431 (b)(5)).

-The designation of a research area within GRNMS directly follows these directives from the NMSA.
+The designation of a research area within GRNMS would be consistent with and would further these purposes and policies.

 The Office of National Marine Sanctuaries